“LETTERS TO VETERANS PROJECT”

 P.O.
 Box 502

-Please put the name of the Veteran on the back of the envelope.
+Please put the name of your Veteran on the back of the envelope.
 If you want the letter to go to any veteran simply write “Appreciated Veteran” similarly.

-The Eastern Iowa Honor Flight Board would also like to invite each of you to the “Welcome Home Celebration” that will take place upon the Honor Flight’s return to Cedar Rapids The flight will arrive at The Eastern Iowa Airport at approximately 10:00 – 10:30 p.m.
+The Eastern Iowa Honor Flight Board would also like to invite each of you to the “Welcome Home Celebration” that will take place upon the Honor Flight’s return to Cedar Rapids.
+The flight will arrive at The Eastern Iowa Airport at approximately 8:30 PM.

 Please join in the festivities as the Veterans enter the terminal.
-We hope to provide a welcome home that many of them never received after WWII and Korea.
+We hope to provide a welcome home and “thank you” that many of the veterans never received after their service.

 Parking will be free if you pick up a voucher inside the airport terminal that evening from Honor Flight/airport staff.
 Just ask at the information kiosk.
 The parking voucher is good only for the evening of the flight.